AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 ![Resize](/docs/images/Resize.png)

-With the softkey \[Edit All Windows\] set to Off, you just set the size of the selected window.
+With the softkey <Keys.SoftKey>Edit All Windows</Keys.SoftKey> set to Off, you just set the size of the selected window.

 Touch and drag the top left or bottom right corners to resize the